 - CMMN A492 Senior Seminar in Mass Communication (1 cr)

-- Visual Communications sequence - complete the following courses for 24 crs:
+- Digital Communications sequence - complete the following courses for 24 crs:

 - CMMN A265 Photography